 The OBFCM device shall determine at least the following parameters and store the lifetime values on board the vehicle.
 The parameters shall be calculated and scaled according to the standards referred to in paragraph 6.5.3.2. (a) or (e) or (f) or (g) of Appendix 1 to Annex C5 and shall be made available as signals through the serial port connector referred to in paragraph 6.5.3.2. (c) of Appendix 1 to Annex C5.

 3.1.
-For pure ICE and NOVC-HEVs powered exclusively by mineral diesel, biodiesel, petrol, ethanol or any combination of those fuels::
+For pure ICE, NOVC-HEVs powered exclusively by mineral diesel, biodiesel, petrol, ethanol or any combination of those fuels: and LPG for Level 1B and Level 2 only::

 (a) Total fuel consumed (lifetime) (litres);